This program is a named option in the Curriculum and Instruction M.S.

 Graduate admissions is a two-step process between academic programs and the Graduate School.
 Applicants must meet the minimum requirements of the Graduate School as well as the program(s).
 Once you have researched the graduate program(s) you are interested in, apply online.

 December 1 is the deadline for early admission and priority scholarship consideration.
 As space allows, the program will continue to review applications from Dec 1 until June 1.
-Additional financial options are available for later applicants.
+Financial options are available for later applicants.

 Prerequisites to applying to the Secondary Mathematics Education named option can be found here.